mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the `epoch` field of the enclosing MessageContent is equal to the `epoch` field of the current GroupContext object

+* Unprotect the Commit using the keys from the current epoch:
+  * If the message is encoded as MLSPlaintext, verify the membership MAC using the `membership_key`
+  * If the message is encoded as MLSCiphertext, decrypt the message using the `sender_data_secret` and the (key, nonce) pair from the step on the sender's hash ratchet indicated by the `generation` field.

 * Verify that the signature on the MessageContent message as described in Section {{content-authentication}}.